NewsLocal NewsYour Voice

 "When we’re hearing about this uptick that’s now right at the end of this summer, we’re heartbroken," Harrell said.

-Knowing all the resources the children have and all the work they've done to help makes the news harder.
+Knowing all the resources children have and all the work they've done to help makes the news harder.

-"It has been gut wrenching because we’re just like, where is this coming from?"
+"It has been gut-wrenching because we’re just like, where is this coming from?"
 Harrell said.
 "And we just don’t know."

-Thomas-Wilson explains suicide creates a ripple effect.
+Thomas-Wilson explained suicide creates a ripple effect.

 "But what we learned after losing our kids is you focus that attention on that inner circle, but there’s a ripple that happens, and anyone that knew that child or knew that family, they’re impacted by it," Thomas-Wilson said.
-"My question is: what’re we doing to make sure that all of the kids have a support system, because we don’t know if they knew that child."
+"My question is: what’re we doing to make sure that all of the kids have a support system?
+Because we don’t know if they knew that child."

 Sylvia Harrell and BJ Thomas-Wilson